Skip to main content

 Outside of the military, I see my fellow caregivers as my soldiers… I want others to know that it’s going to be OK even if it isn't OK yet.

-In Tampa, Shannon continued her growth and found purpose in mentoring other caregivers.
-Eventually, she translated her experiences into The Rosie Network’s entrepreneurial program that empowered her to create a conceptual veterans’ village to surround military heroes and their families in nurturing and support.
+Shannon continued her growth in Tampa and found purpose in mentoring other caregivers.
+Eventually, she translated her experiences into The Rosie Network’s entrepreneurial program, which empowered her to create a conceptual veterans’ village to nurture and support military heroes and their families.

 About Wounded Warrior Project